vsfteam/vsf/release/kernel/beta/vsf/utilities/3rd-party/PLOOC/README.md

 ### Update Log
 ---

+- \[05/30/2019\] Minor Update, version 4.12
+    - remove "this", "target" and "base" to prevent naming pollution.
+    - remove PLOOC_ALIGN from top-level class definition to prevent inconsistent compiler interpretation towards this alignment decroration.

 - \[05/02/2019\] Efficiency improve, version 4.11
     - Use \_\_alignof\_\_ to improve the code efficiency when dealing with masked structure
     - Use PLOOC_INVISIABLE and PLOOC_VISIBLE in both simple and strict version